tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	.. image:: /images/pedestrian/RagdollCloner2.png

 #.
 Click the `Create` button.
 #.
-Assign the result to :ref:`PedestrianHybridLegacyFactory <pedestrianHybridLegacy>` or :ref:`PedestrianCrowdSkinFactory <pedestrianCrowdSkinFactory>` depending on the :ref:`type of rig <pedestrianSettingsConfig>` you have chosen.
+Assign the result to :ref:`PedestrianHybridLegacyFactory <pedestrianHybridLegacy>` or :ref:`PedestrianCrowdSkinFactory <crowdSkinFactory>` depending on the :ref:`type of rig <pedestrianSettingsConfig>` you have chosen.

 	.. note::
 		* Implemented by `PedestrianRagdollSystem`.